malongyu/ML-Assisted-Hydrogel-Formulation/README.md

 # Machine Learning-Assisted Hydrogel Formulation for Artificial Vascular Grafts

 This workflow was developed to support the data-driven formulation of hydrogel-based artificial vascular grafts.
-It links material composition and processing parameters to key mechanical properties relevant to vascular graft performance.This repository contains the machine-learning code used for model comparison, XGBoost-based property prediction, and SHAP analysis.
+It links material composition and processing parameters to key mechanical properties relevant to vascular graft performance.

 ## Contents

 - `model/`: independent GPR, MLP, random forest, SVR, and XGBoost comparison scripts.
-- `xgboost_prediction.py`: full-data XGBoost training and prediction of four mechanical properties.
-- `shap_analysis.py`: SHAP-based feature influence analysis.

 ## Installation